alvinf7989/apcsa-freedom-project/tool/learning-log.md

 This function is the reason for why it falls off screen because there is no ground or floor or anything for the sprite to collide on.
 This code itself adds gravity according to the comments of the template.

 ### Day 5 - 12/3/25
 So, it's the next day, and where I left off, whenevr I ran the game, my sprite fell off screen from the top left.
 So, what I did was google how to change script to try and change that, so I deleted the previous script, thinking I would have to find a new template, but I didn't.
-So, I googled on how to make my sprite not fall off and only move left to right, and it gave me thid code
+So, I googled on how to make my sprite not fall off and only move left to right, and it gave me this code
 ```js
 extends CharacterBody2D